nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

-### Locating contacts by any field, similar to a search function: `find`
+### Searching people by any field: `find`

-Finds all persons based on the specified keywords (case-insensitive) after the prefix representing the field, and displays them as a list with index numbers.
+Finds all persons based on the specified keywords after the prefix representing the field, and displays them as a list with index numbers.

 Format: `find PREFIX KEYWORD [KEYWORD]…​`

 * The search is case-insensitive. e.g `hans` will match `Hans`.
 * The prefix that corresponds to the field you want to search should be specified. e.g. use `find n/Alex` to search by name, use `find e/alex@gmail.com` to search by email.
+* The keyword after the prefix must be specified and cannot be empty. e.g. `find a/` is not allowed as the address keyword to search should be specified.
 * The search will return partial matches and full matches.
 * Only one field can be searched at a time, but multiple keywords can be searched for the same field by using the by placing each keyword after the appropriate prefix.
 * Only the first prefix entered will be used for the search.
 For example, if you enter find `find n/Alex a/`, the search will only look for matches in the name field and ignore the address field.